Get Fit and Look Like A Badass

 Beach 97th Street

-You’re here for one thing: the Super Burrito ($12), stuffed with tons of al pastor, carne asada, or chicken, plus Jack cheese, rice, beans, avocado, sour cream, and pico.
-Vegetarians can opt for the chile relleno burrito, and all diners should add a heavy dose of homemade red and green salsas.
+You’re here for one thing: the Super Burrito ($12), stuffed with tons of chicken, carnitas, or, for an extra buck, steak -- plus Jack cheese, rice, beans, avocado, sour cream, and pico.
+Vegetarians can opt for the poblano burrito, and all diners should add a heavy dose of homemade red and green salsas.

 375 Beach 92nd Street